Human resources management

 • Short, digital formats that can be easily integrated into everyday working life

 Since 2018, the active learning platform “DekaLearning” has bundled the entire range of digital training courses.
-Deka promotes high potentials via the Deka Development Center, offers trainee programmes for university graduates and a special mentoring programme for women.
+Additionally, Deka offers the talent program and trainee programs for university graduates.
 Find out more here.

 Equality